NeonGeckoCom/neon_mq_connector/README.md

 partial responses if supported by the service generating the response.
 The `stream_callback` will always be called with the final result that is returned by `send_mq_request`.
-Keep in mind that the `timeout` param passed to `send_mq_request` applies to the full response, so it may be desirable to increase the timeout if
+Keep in mind that the `timeout` param passed to `send_mq_request` applies to the full response, so the `timeout` value should reflect the longest time it will take for a final response to be generated, plus some margin.

 ### [BETA] Asynchronous Consumers